moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

 The last one draws the tool path of a trajectory that we have planned.
 This is often helpful for understanding a planned trajectory from the perspective of the tool.

-You might be asking yourself why we would create lambdas like this and the reason is simply to make the code that comes later easier to read and understand.
+You might be asking yourself why we would create lambdas like this, and the reason is simply to make the code that comes later easier to read and understand.
 As your write software it is often helpful to break up your functionality into named functions which can be easily reused and tested on their own.
 You will see in the next section how we use these functions we created.